Key advice when making an industrial disease claim

 You can claim for your self or a family member with mesothelioma or other asbestos-related diseases, including after their death, or due to secondary exposure from asbestos fibres on a worker's clothes or skin.

-Commonly occurring among hairdressers, cleaners and chemical workers, whose arms and hands are regularly exposed to dyes, bleaches and other irritant and allergenic chemicals.
+Dermatitis claims are common among hairdressers, cleaners and chemical workers, whose arms and hands are regularly exposed to dyes, bleaches and other irritant and allergenic chemicals.

 The vast majority of industrial disease claims for Hand-Arm Vibration Syndrome are caused by the regular use of hand-operated vibrating power tools in the workplace.
 Hand arm vibration syndrome claims can only be made for conditions caused by exposure at work after 1st January 1976.
 Claims can be made for conditions arising from the use of pneumatic tools after this date, including seasonal conditions affecting sufferers of hand-arm vibration syndrome in colder weather.

-HAVS claims also include Carpal Tunnel Syndrome (CTS) and Vibration white finger (VWF)
+HAVS claims also include Carpal Tunnel Syndrome (CTS) and Vibration white finger (VWF).

 Noise-induced hearing loss (NIHL)